Ben X: Plot

 Teenage Ben is frequently bullied at school.
 To escape his harsh reality, he turns to a virtual world by playing an online game, ArchLord.
 In the game, he is a confident and brave hero.
 Moreover, he collaborates his adventures with another online user known in-game as Scarlite.

 One day, Ben is being bullied again.
 During the class break, the bullies drag Ben on top of a table and pull his pants down, while classmates record the incident on their phones.
 With cruel remarks and teasing from his classmates, Ben becomes so humiliated and frustrated that he smashes the window with a chair.
 Ben is immediately sent to the headmaster's office, where the headmaster asks Ben to explain the incident.
 Ben, however, does not speak at all, leaving the issue unresolved.
-After that scene, it's revealed that Ben has been diagnosed with Asperger syndrome, a form of autism.
+Following that scene, it's revealed that Ben has been diagnosed with Asperger syndrome, a form of autism.
 Things gets worse for Ben as the class incident gets posted on the internet.
 Feeling distraught about his life in general, Ben is even ready to leave his virtual world behind, where he tells Scarlite that he is ready to "endgame".
 Concerned, Scarlite sends a video message to Ben X (as Scarlite has no idea what Ben looks like) saying that there cannot be an endgame, unless there is a healer.
 Scarlite then tells Ben to meet her at the train station.

 At the train station, Ben sees Scarlite, but does not go to her.
 Scarlite, assuming that Ben did not show up at all, goes to the train.
 Ben follows Scarlite onto the train and sits next to her, feeling nervous and excited at the same time.
 Just as the train approaches Brussels, Scarlite asks Ben if he is all right.
 Ben does not reply and goes off, leaving Scarlite behind.
 Having not talked to Scarlite, Ben was contemplating suicide by jumping off the platform.
 As Ben was ready to jump, he is pulled back and it's revealed that it's Scarlite who did so.
 She later tells Ben that he can choose to either give up and take his own life or take revenge and fight, just like he would in Archlord.
 But, to make the decision, he needs to devise a plan.